pydoit/doit/doc/index.rst

 `doit` is under active development.
 Version 0.15 released on 2012-01.

 `doit` core features are quite stable.
-So if there is not recent development, it does NOT mean `doit` is not being mantained...
+So if there is not recent development, it does NOT mean `doit` is not being maintained...
 Development is done based on real world use cases.
 If I don't need a feature and nobody never asked for it, it is not implemented ;) It is well designed and have a very small code base so adding new features isn't hard.

 If you use `doit` please drop me a line telling me your experience...